-Practicing meditation confers many benefits and improves one’s life in many ways.
-In this post, I would like to mention a few of the benefits, physical, emotional, mental and spiritual.
+Practicing meditation confers many benefits and can improve your life in many ways.
+In this post, I would like to mention a few of the physical, emotional, mental and spiritual benefits of meditation.

 Like everything in life, you reap results and become successful, only when you repeat your actions and persevere with what you are doing.
 This is true when you learn a new skill or a new language, if want to excel at your job, and when you practice meditation.

 In order to gain results and enjoy the benefits you need to meditate regularly.
 It is okay if you skip a meditation session occasionally, but once a day is preferable.